After completing the course, the student should be able to:

 Instruction consists of lectures, seminars and individual tasks.

 Oral and written presentations.
 To pass the course, the student must be deemed approved for all mandatory course components - submitted or completed all mandatory tasks or assignment and actively participated in presentations and seminars.
-For the grade Pass with distinction on the course, the student must demonstrate particularly good ability to problematize from different perspectives, analyze, make connections and be able to defend and discuss their positions.
+For the grade Pass with distinction on the course, the student must demonstrate particularly good ability to problematize from different perspectives, analyse, make connections and be able to defend and discuss their positions.